futoin/specs/draft/ftn3_iface_definition.md

 Import procedure must act exactly as inheritance in scope of processing "types", "funcs" and "requires" fields.
 However, imported interface must never be listed as inherited.

+## 2.8.
+"Heavy" requests

+Some request functions can be marked as "heavy".
+Executor implementation may use this meta- information to limit number of concurrent "heavy" requests for stability and performance reasons.
+Heavy requests may also get a different default timeout value.

 [json]: http://www.ecma-international.org/publications/files/ECMA-ST/ECMA-404.pdf "JSON"